Wet Location Egress Signage Explained

 Wet‑Location Emergency Egress Lighting: Exit Signs, Emergency Lights & Combos

-When emergency lighting is exposed to rain, wash-down, or snow, ordinary indoor equipment won’t cut it.
-Wet‑location emergency egress lighting is built to withstand direct moisture while still providing code‑compliant illumination and signage during outages.
-This umbrella guide covers all three families—emergency lights, exit signs, and combination units—so you can choose correctly for exterior doors, garages, docks, rooftops, cold storage and more.
+When emergency egress equipment is exposed to rain, wash-down, or snow, ordinary indoor gear won’t cut it.
+Wet-location egress lighting is built to tolerate direct moisture while still providing code-compliant illumination and signage during outages.
+This umbrella guide covers all three families—emergency lights, exit signs, and combination units—so you can choose correctly for exterior doors, garages, docks, rooftops, and cold storage.

 Last updated: October 2025